-1. HOME loans
+7. HOME loans

 HOME assistance shall be in the form of deferred payment loans to be repaid to local HOME accounts controlled by eligible Applicants or the state's local HOME account, except for the uses of funds specifically defined under HOME grants below.
-Loans provided to homebuyers must meet the requirements set forth in State HOME Regulations § 8205II(I and ii)
+Loans provided to homebuyers must meet the requirements set forth in State HOME Regulations § 8205(C)(1)(A)(I) and (ii).

-2. HOME grants
+8. HOME grants

-HOME assistance must be provided in the form of a grant for relocation payments, lead-based paint hazard evaluation and reduction activities, and TBRA.
+Pursuant to State Home Regulations § 8205(c)(2), HOME assistance must be provided in the form of a grant for relocation payments, lead-based paint hazard evaluation and reduction activities, and TBRA.
 HOME assistance may be provided in the form of a grant for rehabilitation activities performed under an OOR program if necessary, to complete the project when the total of all project indebtedness equals or exceeds the projected after rehabilitation appraised value.
 The grant amount for OOR activities is limited to 25 percent of the applicable HUD per-unit subsidy limit for the project.
 This amount is in addition to any grant funds currently permitted for relocation, lead-based paint remediation, and activity delivery costs for the project.